Rutgers Students Interested in Study Abroad +

-Once you have received official word of your acceptance from the Center for Global Education and your host institution, you should go ahead and cancel your housing and meal plan.
+Once you have received official word of your acceptance from Rutgers Global–Study Abroad and your host institution, you should go ahead and cancel your housing and meal plan.
 This can be done by submitting your letter of acceptance to Housing and Residence Life and Dining Services.

 What travel documents do I need before I go abroad?